ali-sheikhi/Deep-Learning-Web-Services/README.md

 #### Classification Pre-trained Model Source

-Download the [VGG_16_cat_and_dogs](https://drive.google.com/uc?id=19yICdtSbU_YkQBRxJ2if9KJwUL1oY5xs&export=download) pre-trained model into a new folder `VGG16` within the project directory, i.e. `./VGG16/`.
+Download the [VGG_16_cat_and_dogs](https://drive.google.com/uc?id=19yICdtSbU_YkQBRxJ2if9KJwUL1oY5xs&export=download) pre-trained model into a new folder `VGG16` within the flask_apps directory, i.e. `./flask_apps/VGG16/`.

 #### Object-detection Pre-trained Model Source

-Download the weights and and configuration files for the model `YOLOv3-320` from [YOLOv3](https://pjreddie.com/darknet/yolo/) into the existing folder `Yolo_v3` within the project directory, i.e. `./Yolo_v3/`.
+Download the weights and and configuration files for the model `YOLOv3-320` from [YOLOv3](https://pjreddie.com/darknet/yolo/) into the existing folder `Yolo_v3`, i.e. `./flask_apps/Yolo_v3/`.
 This model has been trained on the `COCO` dataset the labels (pertaining to 80 common objects) for which are already in the file `coco.names` in the folder `Yolo_v3`.

 **Note**: The model is trained on images of different sizes but this being a web service for which speed is a priority `YOLOv3-320` is recommended.

 ## Testing It Out

-You can either make predictions directly from the command line without using flask or through the browser after running the flask app.
+You can either make predictions directly from the command line without using flask or through the browser after running the flask app. (navigate to the flask_apps folder or modify the commands depending on your current directory)

 ### Command-line Predictions